 LoRan Needle Threader

-The hooks on both sides give you options for smaller and larger needles (or eyes), and are super sturdy.
+The hooks on both sides give you options for smaller and larger needles (or eyes) and are super sturdy.
 They can also be combined into needle minders like the one above by NeedleKeep Emporium.
-And finally, its the easiest one on our list to actually thread.
+And finally, it’s the easiest one on our list to actually thread.

 But there are things to be careful about.
-The hooks are kinda large, so it you use really small needles, such as petites you might not be able to fit them, and you need to be careful not to bend the hooks when they’re in your kit, or threading the needles will become SUPER hard.
+The hooks are kinda large, so if you use really small needles, such as petites you might not be able to fit them, and you need to be careful not to bend the hooks when they’re in your kit, or threading the needles will become SUPER hard.

 I personally really rate these needle minders, I now use them myself.
 I rate them so much that we’re even offering one in our free giveaway this month!